LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

 Improvements
 --

 Once you have all of this complete and tested, you may want to improve your implementation a little bit.
-For instance, some occurrences of these Squeak Braces are just literals.
+For instance, some occurrences of Squeak Braces are just literals.
 One example would be

 `{3. $a. {'hello' 'world'}}`